girl4tech/caesarCipher/README.md

 For each letter of the alphabet, you would take its position in the alphabet, say 3 for the letter 'C', and shift it by the N number.
 If we had a key of +3, that 'C' would be shifted down to an 'F' - and that same process would be applied to every letter in the plaintext.
 In doing this, we convert a message that initially was readable, to a form that cannot be understood at first glance.

 To work with the number shift and conduct math operations more easily, I leveraged the Ascii values for each character in the alphabet.
-To start, the idea is to allow a user to input 2 arguments: the first will take in a word or letter and the second will set the number of shifts.
+To start, the idea is to allow a user to input 2 arguments into a function: the first argument will take in a word or letter, and the second will set the number of shifts.
+This function subsequently converts the word or letter into its Ascii value to evaluate whether the number should be uppercase or lowercase based on the shift.
+The next step was to create a function that actually encrypts the message by applying the shift, and the final step was to create a function that decrypts the message by subtracting the shift.
+Most of the code for this program can be viewed in the screen shot above.

 ## Optimizations
 If I had more time I would go back and add better styling to the list to make it look more modern and less retro.
 I am also planning on making the list full-stack by using Express JS.